zombar/hotnote/docs/notes.md

 - fix clicking on links

-- need to replace intenseness functionality somehow (1B local inferencing?)
+- need to replace intellisense functionality somehow (1B local inferencing?)

 - cmd + s should save on mac (ctrl + s on windows) and whatever the linux shortcut is